I haven’t met Kiara Richmon, but I hope I get that opportunity.

 Kiara is Coweta’s newest Olympic athlete.
 The 16-year-old competitive gymnast has qualified to compete for the Jamaican National Gymnastics Team.
 You see, her parents, Patrice and John Richmon, were both born in Jamaica.

 I think that is really neat and that it says something about the cosmopolitan place that Coweta County is coming to be.
-Coweta remains a welcoming place with those hospitable Southern manners, and our county now often is welcoming people from around the world.
+Coweta remains a welcoming community with those hospitable Southern manners, and our county now often is welcoming people from around the world.

 We see it particularly in our medical community, which has practitioners from seemingly all over the globe.
 It is happening more and more in all aspects of life.
 Vaidas Krasauskas, pastor of Faith Creek United Methodist Church, is from Lithuania, and my friend, Henry Atem, the priest at St. George Catholic Church, grew up in Cameroon.